 On Christmas Eve 1826, at least 70 cadets got rip-roarin' drunk on eggnog, assaulted two officers and nearly destroyed the North Barracks.
 They broke windows, threw furniture, shattered plates and even tore banisters from stairways.
 Their noisy antics drew the attention of officers assigned to guard against such shenanigans.
 A subsequent surprise inspection of student quarters revealed a "Where's Waldo" of drunk cadets.
 There were sloshed cadets poorly hidden under blankets and behind hats.

 And in the hours that followed, the booze made them brave, so much so that they grabbed weapons and threatened to kill their superiors.
-One officer was threated with a sword and hit with a piece of wood; another was shot at.
+One officer was threatened with a sword and hit with a piece of wood; another was shot at.

 Alcohol was strictly forbidden at West Point in the early 1820s.
 The military academy, stationed on the west bank of the Hudson River was, after all, run by Colonel Sylvanus Thayer, an austere and stern superintendent bent on instilling discipline.
 If a student were caught with alcohol, or simply under the influence of alcohol, expulsion and arrest weren't far behind.
-Plus, West Point, just 50 miles (80.5 kilmoeters) north of New York City, had its reputation to consider.
+Plus, West Point, just 50 miles (80.5 kilometers) north of New York City, had its reputation to consider.

 Maintaining Military Order